DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs.md

 - Minimum Next.js version: 14.1
 - Minimum React version: 18.2
 - Variable evaluations and custom events are only tracked in client components in App Router.
-- Self-Targeting is currently unavailable on the Next.js SDK.